Updated recovery housing at Avivo with help from partners

 “I think it’s amazing.
 I know whoever comes after me is gonna love it here,” says Tamika, a mother and Avivo residential treatment program participant.

 Four of eight apartments in one of Avivo’s family recovery housing buildings received a total renovation thanks to funding from The Builders Association of the Twin Cities (BATC)-Housing First Minnesota Foundation.
-The renovation includes all eight units of Avivo’s family outpatient housing, located in Minneapolis.
+The renovation includes all eight units of Avivo’s family intensive outpatient housing, located in Minneapolis.

 Project partners celebrated the move-in of the first four families at a housing reveal event on April 13, and the next four units will be completed by the end of 2019.